dorianquelle/dorianquelle.github.io/_posts/2023-10-14-Cheating-In-Titled-Tuesday.md

 Conversely, the right plot demonstrates a linear relationship between Elo rating and the frequency of playing the engine's recommended move.
 Interestingly, Kramnik outperforms Hikaru in this metric, playing the optimal move more frequently.

 Yet, the left plot exposes a glaring inconsistency in Kramnik's performance.
 Despite his high accuracy in playing engine-recommended moves, he registers a higher average loss per move than one would expect for a player of his Elo rating.
-This suggests that while Kramnik may excel in making accurate moves, he is also prone to significant blunders.
+This suggests that while Kramnik plays the engine move in most cases, he is also prone to significant blunders.
 Playing the fools mate because you're suspecting a player of cheating doesn't help either.

 ## Investigation
-First and foremost, it's important to acknowledge the expertise of platforms like Chess.com in identifying and mitigating cheating.
+First and foremost, it's important to acknowledge the expertise of Chess.com in identifying and mitigating cheating.
 They have access to a wealth of data and sophisticated algorithms that far surpass the scope of this analysis.
 The goal here is not to pinpoint cheaters but to assess the claim that widespread cheating significantly impacts online chess games.

 #### What This Analysis Can't Capture
 - Single-Game Anomalies: The methodology relies on examining performance trends across multiple games.
 It doesn't focus on individual games where a player might have a 'miracle run,' executing a flawless series of moves.
 Such instances are part of the natural variability in chess and do not necessarily indicate cheating.
 - Single-Move Cheating: The analysis is not designed to detect players who may cheat on just one move per game.
 The logistical complexities of consistently cheating on a single move make this an unlikely scenario.
 Inputting moves into an engine or relying on browser extensions would likely result in more widespread cheating due to the temptation of having the 'perfect move' readily available.

-## Identifying Suspicious Players: Methodological Considerations

 ### Criteria for Exclusion: Openings and Endgames
 1. **Openings**: Given that even dubious openings like the King's Gambit can be part of a legitimate strategy, opening moves are excluded from this analysis.
 The focus is on moves made after the first "novelty" from either player.